NOAA-RDHPCS/noaa-rdhpcs.github.io/source/contributing/index.rst

 <https://drive.google.com/file/d/1MdCbUExf3prY0OF-6CRc3EY1-UPSSwCE/view>`_

-For those comfortable with the command line and wanting to edit or preview changes on your own system, please see `Contributing via the CLI <via_cli.html>`_ for details on how to install the Python based Sphinx tools and use the `git` commands for the fork, clone, commit, and push actions that comprise the Docs workflow.
+For those comfortable with the command line and wanting to edit or preview changes on your own system, please see :ref:`Contributing via the CLI <via_cli>` for details on how to install the Python based Sphinx tools and use the `git` commands for the fork, clone, commit, and push actions that comprise the Docs workflow.